 As with other adverse weather situations, the vast majority of Walt Disney World will continue to function in prolonged steady rain.
 Depending on the duration and intensity of the rain, a few of the attractions with outdoor components might temporarily halt operations (Dumbo, Test Track, etc).

-Though most of these are not running during COVID, if there are parades, fireworks, or outdoor shows of any sort, they may be postponed, abbreviated, or cancelled in driving wind or rain.
-Again, these are mostly paused due to COVIDm but when character greeting are operational, they may be cancelled or have a location adjustment in long-term rainy conditions.
+If there are parades, fireworks, or outdoor shows of any sort, they may be postponed, abbreviated, or cancelled in driving wind or rain.
+Likewise when character greeting are operational, they may be cancelled or have a location adjustment in long-term rainy conditions.
 Stop by guest relations for up-to-the-minute updates.

 Some attractions that continue operating in light rain may be halted due to lightning.
 For example, anything involving water will be closed if there has been a lightning strike within a six mile radius.
 This includes resort pools, water park attractions, water recreation at the deluxe resorts, and even water-based transportation such as the Friendship boats between EPCOT and Disney’s Hollywood Studios or the boats between the Wilderness Lodge, Fort Wilderness, the Contemporary, and the Magic Kingdom.
 If boat transportation is suspended for more than 15 minutes, buses will be dispatched to service that route instead.
 If you’re experiencing a storm which includes lightning, ask a cast member about which mode of transportation is operational.